 This is easy, you can just do it online using the Ombudsman’s page that prompts you for all the details such as your name, address, who you are complaining against, how you would like the ombudsman to contact you etc.

 If you aren’t sure if your case is strong enough to do this, ask a question in the comments below the page with the template letter you used.

 “My debt has been sold on – who do I claim against?”

 You claim a refund from the original lender, not the debt collector that has bought the debt.
 This is actually a good situation for you, as the original lender is more likely to send you a cheque rather than offset it against the debt.

-All you are risking by making a PPI claim when you are in debt management is the cost of a few stamps.
+All you are risking by making an affordabilty complaint when you are in debt management is the time to send a couple of emails.
 And the gains could be potentially large.
 It’s well worth trying!